chrisstef/polyplace/README.md

 First of all, it is required to install Metamask wallet as a browser extension: https://metamask.io/

-Then you should configure Metamask to connect to your local blockchain run by Ganache.
+Then you should configure Metamask to connect to your local blockchain.
 This requires the following:
 - Open Metamask
 - Open the Network Configuration panel
 - Open Custom RPC